IRS Postpones Tax Filing Deadline and Increases Payment Relief

 At this time, relief is not granted to income tax returns or payments of fiscal-year taxpayers with due dates of May 15 or June 15.
 However, fiscal-year taxpayers with income tax returns currently on extension until April 15 now have until July 15 to file those extended returns.

 There is a flurry of activity at the state level to provide additional time for taxpayers to file and pay.
 While many states will allow an automatic six-month filing extension if one is granted for federal tax purposes, original state filing deadlines are not necessarily tied to original federal filing deadlines, and at this time many states have postponed their deadlines to dates earlier than the new July 15 federal extension.

 Therefore, unless a state authorizes a change in the original due date, it is advised that extensions be filed.
 Changes in original due dates at the state level often requires administrative or even legislative action.
 We will be providing you state specific updates as major developments occur.

 International Tax Implications

 Beyond the U.S., other countries and trading blocs (e.g., European Union) are also taking steps to provide taxpayers flexibility and relief.
-In coordination with our colleagues throughout the Baker Tilly International network we are working to provide you updates on these items.
+In coordination with our global network, we are working to provide you updates on these items.